-Surrealism is much broader term from the cultural and artistic movement that began in 1920s in artist circles in Paris.
-Developed from Dada and Avant-garde, with the roots in theory of psychoanalysis, the Surrealist art soon spread from literature and visual arts to music, photography and film to culture practices, as well as to philosophy, politic work and social theories worldwide.
+Surreal Art is much broader term than the cultural and artistic movement that began in 1920s in artist circles in Paris.
+Developed from Dada and Avant-garde, with the roots in theory of psychoanalysis, Surrealism soon spread from literature and visual arts to music, photography and film to culture practices, as well as to philosophy, politic work and social theories worldwide.
 The main topic explored by surrealist artists and writers was the dialogue between dreams and reality, trying to depict affluence of human mind with the emphasis on its subconscious images.
-Here, we will present the collection of 10 surrealist paintings in chronological order to show the uprising of the movement and the most prominent surrealists – Salvador Dalí, André Breton, Yves Tanguy, René Magritte, Joan Miró, Max Ernst and Leonora Carrington.
+Here, we will present the collection of 10 surrealist paintings in chronological order to show the uprising of the movement and the most prominent surrealist painters - Salvador Dalí, André Breton, Yves Tanguy, René Magritte, Joan Miró, Max Ernst and Leonora Carrington.

 Featured images: Leonora Carrington - Ulus Pants, 1952; Salvador Dali - The Persistence of Memory, 1931, detail; Yves Tanguy - Mama Papa is Wounded, 1927, detail; Joan Miro - The Tilled Field, 1924, detail.

 The Tilled Field is the first of the Joan Miró’s surrealist paintings, after his period of Fauvism.
-His surreal vision and vivid colorful imagination unite Catalan landscapes with its history and at the same time reflects the current politic situation in Spain during 1920s.
+As one of the most important surrealist painters, Miro's vision and vivid colorful imagination unite Catalan landscapes with its history and at the same time reflects the current politic situation in Spain during 1920s.
 The mind of a spectator is overwhelmed with a strong symbolic language that subversively represents a continuity of free spirit ideals of present and past in order to confront the strong dictatorship of Spanish government that neglects the Catalan long lasting autonomous thought and local complexity and beauty.

 Featured image: Joan Miró - The Tilled Field, 1924 via wikiart

 As French surrealist painter and one of the practitioners of automatic writing, André Masson was experimenting with the painting media within the Battle of Fishes.
-The strong allegoric view on the human condition, constant conflicts and World War I destruction around Europe is depicted by imagery of surreal underwater landscape where sharp–toothed fish sadistically attack each other.
-The artistic method of use the sand to toss it on canvas, to aggressively sketch and to paint directly from the tube influenced the abstract art and Informel.
+In this example of Surrealism painting, the strong allegoric view on the human condition, constant conflicts and World War I destruction around Europe is depicted by imagery of surreal underwater landscape where sharp–toothed fish sadistically attack each other.
+Andre Masson used a rather unusual artistic method in this Surrealism artwork - he tossed the sand onto canvas, and also aggressively sketched and painted directly from the tube.
+This striking approach to painting influenced the abstract art and Informel.

 Featured image: André Masson - Battle of Fishes, 1926 via pragueavantgarde.blogspot

 The surreal landscape of the Yves Tanguy masterpiece Mama, Papa is Wounded is mainly influenced by the Sigmund Freud’s psychoanalysis and its language of symbols.
-In postwar Europe, along with André Breton, Tanguy had conducted the research work on the psychiatric cases of war veterans and transposed their statements into the modern abstract artwork.
-The painting name is like children’s cry and resembles broken family relations as well as strong sexual connotation of wounded masculinity of the Father, but the real meaning of the abstract and archetypal symbols has been never revealed and stayed enigmatic.
+In postwar Europe, along with fellow Surrealist André Breton, Tanguy had conducted the research work on the psychiatric cases of war veterans and transposed their statements into the modern abstract artwork.
+In this case, the name of this surreal painting is like children’s cry and resembles broken family relations as well as strong sexual connotation of wounded masculinity of the Father, but the real meaning of the abstract and archetypal symbols has been never revealed by the artist and stayed enigmatic.